MaxHalford/eaopt/README.md

 In a nutshell, a GA solves an optimization problem by doing the following:

 1. Generate random solutions.
-2. Evaluate the solutions.
+2. Assign a fitness to each solutions.
-3. Sort the solutions according to their evaluation score.
+3. Sort the solutions according to their fitness.
 4. Apply genetic operators following a model.
-5. Repeat from step 2 until the stopping criterion is not satisfied.
+5. Repeat from step 2 until the stopping criterion is satisfied.

 This description is voluntarily vague as to how the genetic operators are applied.
 It's important to understand that there isn't a single way of applying genetic algorithms.
 For example some people believe that crossover is useless and use mutation for generating new individuals.
-Genetic operators are applied following a **model**, a fact that is often omitted in introductions to genetic algorithms.
+In general genetic operators are applied following an **evolution model**, a fact that is often omitted in introductions to genetic algorithms.
 Popular stopping criteria include

 - a fixed number of generations,
 - a fixed duration,